Department of English - Experiential Learning

 In general, prerequisites for an internship include:

 Whether the internship is paid or unpaid, both the on-site supervisor and the intern should realize that the primary aim is learning.
-Your on-site supervisor has an obligation to see that you have an adequate opportunity during the 150 hours on site to gain information and/or skills to enhance your career opportunities.
+Your on-site supervisor should see that you have an adequate opportunity during the 150 hours on-site to gain information and/or skills to enhance your career opportunities.

 For further information on internships, contact Dr. James Brubaker.